Diphtheria is a contagious disease that usually infects the nose and throat.

 - 6th century: First observations of diphtheria epidemics by the Greek physician Aetius.

 - Late 19th century: The bacteria responsible for diphtheria are identified by the German scientists Edwin Klebs and Friedrich Löffler.

 - 1892: Antitoxin treatment, derived from horses, first used in the U.S.

 - 1920s: Development of the toxoid used in vaccines.

 Vaccines are routinely used to prevent diphtheria infection in almost all countries.
 The vaccines are derived from a purified toxin that has been removed from a strain of the bacterium.

 Two strengths of diphtheria toxoid are used in routine diphtheria vaccines:

-This vaccine is the option of choice recommended by the U.S. Centers for Disease Control and Prevention (and more information is provided by the CDC, including why some children should not get the DTaP vaccine or should wait).
-The doses are given as follows:
+This vaccine is the option of choice recommended by the U.S. Centers for Disease Control and Prevention (CDC), and more information is

-- Age 4 months and after an interval of 4 weeks
+- 4 months and after an interval of 4 weeks

-- If the fourth dose is given before the age of 4, this fifth, booster dose is recommended at 4 through 6 years of age (but is not needed if the fourth primary dose was given on or after the fourth birthday).
+If the fourth dose is given before the age of 4, this fifth, booster dose is recommended at 4 through 6 years of age.
+However, this is not needed if the fourth primary dose was given on or after the fourth birthday.